 Discovery and delivery tracks equip the product development team with essential information, empowering them with the insights they need to reduce the number of iterations.
 This, as a result, keeps both the expense and time required minimal.

 Releasing products with unnecessary features and design elements is a waste of everyone’s time.
-Users will get no benefit from them if they’re not needed, and the development team will waste precious hours that could’ve been channelled elsewhere to greater effect.
+Users will get no benefit from them if they’re not needed, and the development team will waste precious hours that could’ve been channeled elsewhere to greater effect.

 With dual-track agile, development teams can focus on the overall user experience and confirm that there’s a genuine need for each feature.
 Thinking like the user lets teams identify the most and least useful elements.
 As a result, they can remove any unnecessary features at an early stage and stop putting time into fruitless tasks, allowing for a more productive development phase overall.